russellchapin/scroll_loader/README.md

 # scroll_loader

-Targets the height of the page below the server-rendered right sidebar on story pages and injects Google DFP ads and dynamic articles from U-T San Diego.
+Targets the height of the page  and injects Google DFP ads and dynamic articles using AJAX.

 Content loads when user scrolls past threshold div.